Thirsk Hall: History

 In 1722/23 the member of parliament Ralph Bell bought the manor of Thirsk for the sum of £6,300 from the 10th Earl of Derby.
 At the time the hall was constructed it had two storeys and five bays.
-Bell lived in the then new-built home, Thirsk Hall, located on Kirkgate next to St Marys Church.
+Bell lived in the then new-built home, Thirsk Hall, located on Kirkgate next to St Mary's Church.
 Following his death in 1733 Bell left his estate to his nephew Ralph Consett, who then changed his surname to Bell.
 Some years later a descendent, also named Ralph Bell, married Ann Conyers.
 Conyers, who desired a dining room, financed an extension to the hall in 1770.
 The Palladian architect John Carr was employed to add a third floor and two wings.
 The house was furnished by Gillows, and the artist Thomas Gainsborough painted portraits of both Bell and Conyers.
 The ceiling of the ground floor room in the right wing, designed by Carr, has been described as "very fine".
 Thirsk Hall has 20 acres of grounds comprising gardens, parkland, and woodland.

 As of 2022 the hall continues to be owned by the Bell family.
 Daisy Bell, eldest daughter of John Bell, inherited the property after being successful in a card game at aged 11, following her fathers eschewing of primogeniture.